SanazME/Algorithm-DataStructure/linked_lists/REAME.md

 - One solution is to iterate the nodes in original order and move them to the head of the list one by one. (https://leetcode.com/explore/learn/card/linked-list/219/classic-problems/1204/)
 - Therefore, the time complexity is O(N), where N is the length of the linked list.
 We only use constant extra space so the space complexity is O(1).
 - This problem is the foundation of many linked-list problems you might come across in your interview.
+-
 **1. Iterative :**
+- Assume that we have linked list 1 → 2 → 3 → Ø, we would like to change it to Ø ← 1 ← 2 ← 3.

+While you are traversing the list, change the current node's next pointer to point to its previous element.
+Since a node does not have reference to its previous node, you must store its previous element beforehand.
+You also need another pointer to store the next node before changing the reference.
+Do not forget to return the new head reference at the end!
 ```py
 def reverseList(self, head):
         """